 Applicants must have demonstrated excellent academic achievement with a grade point average of 2.30* (out of 3.00) or above in the last two academic years and meet certain criteria.

-Applicants must have been born on or after April 2, 1985.
+Applicants, in principle, must have been born on or after April 2, 1986.

 4. Academic Background

 Applicants must be a graduate from a Japanese university or have academic ability equal or superior to that of a Japanese university graduate.
 Refer to the eligibility mentioned in the application guide for International Graduate Program (A).

 The field must be the one in which the applicant majored at university, or a related field, and be one in which the applicant will be able to do research at Tokyo Tech.

 6. Language Proficiency

 Applicants must possess proficiency in either the English or Japanese language and satisfy one of the following conditions: